In an article for Parlour, Annmarie Adams considers how social distancing is changing our relationship to the places we inhabit.

-Like so many around the world, I’ve been working at home since March 2020.
+"Like so many around the world, I’ve been working at home since March 2020.
 My workplace is now about four feet, rather than four miles, from my bed.
 Every day I communicate with colleagues and students at my university and indeed around the world through scheduled Zoom meetings, from a little-used dining table we moved upstairs from the basement.
-In other words, it’s my activity – my ‘work’, rather than a ‘place’ – that now defines my workplace.
-Our beautiful School of Architecture building at McGill University, in the meantime, sits empty, like much of downtown Montreal.
+In other words, it’s my activity – my ‘work’, rather than a ‘place’ – that now defines my workplace....
+For us architecture peeps, it’s difficult to accept that place may matter less in the post-COVID world."

 Annmarie Adams has been an SAH member since 1988, has served as a session chair in 2014, chaired the Kostof Book Award Committee and the H. Allen Brooks Travelling Fellowship Committee.
 She currently serves on the board of SAH and is a local Co-Chair for the 74th SAH Annual International Conference in Montreal.